jwjames/firestore-user-presence/README.md

 # Firestore with Firebase User Presence

 Working files from an app I built that leverages Google Cloud Functions to connect a Firestore user collection to a separate Firebase collection, making use of Firebase's `onDisconnect` class.

+You'll have to fill in the src/firebase.js config with your own information.

 ## DB architecture:
 **Firestore:**